Comedy Academy 4 Kids!

 • Sketches: The kids will be given a basic premise and have to devised a sketch around this.
 Example would be worst family trip ever.
 Sketches can be in groups of 2 to 6 depending on how large the workshop is.

 At the end of every workshop, we tend to include a mini performance, so the kids can show their parents/teachers/friends what they have been working on.
 For the regular London workshops, parents sneak back in 15 minutes before the end of class to watch the last group game.
 For the one-off sessions, we get all the kids up at the end to perform something they’ve been working on.
 This is always a huge success, as kids consistently create something funny to perform, even after only an hour long class.
-Parents are always enthusing that they never new their kids could be so funny!
+Parents are always enthusing that they never knew their kids could be so funny!

 BOOKINGS